jrng/c_make/README.md

   - The ability to include your existing code base.
 That gives you access to all the code and systems you developed.
 With that you have a much tighter integration of your build system with the rest of your project.
-  - Writing a your build code in the same language that your project is written in.
+  - Writing your build code in the same language that your project is written in.
     It's the language you probably know better than any build generator language.
     So getting the build system to do the stuff you need should be way easier.

-### How to build a c_make project?
+## How to build a c_make project?

-To build a c_make base project you have to first bootstrap the c_make executable by compiling the `c_make.c` or `c_make.cpp` file with the c/c++ compiler of your choice.
+To build a c_make base project you have to first bootstrap the `c_make` executable by compiling the `c_make.c` or `c_make.cpp` file with the c/c++ compiler of your choice.
 After that you have to setup up a build directory by running `c_make setup <build-dir>`.
 With that you can build the project: `c_make build <build-dir>`.

-#### Linux, macOS, Android
+### Linux, macOS, Android

 ```shell
 $ cc -o c_make c_make.c  # only needs to happen once